DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles

 Our goal is to predict the future dynamics of a given video using the latent particle representation.
 The posterior (encoder) in DLP uses a CNN applied to the image to propose keypoints.
 However, simply treating each frame individually would not work, as the order of the particles is not aligned between frames and there is no guarantee that objects in consecutive frames will be assigned the same particle, as illustrated in Appendix~\ref{subsec:apndx_tracking}.
 Previous attempts to model the dynamics of unordered set of objects resorted to using computationally expensive matching algorithms such as the Hungarian algorithm~\citep{wu21ocvt}.
 We propose here a \textit{tracking} approach to achieve particle-alignment between frames, by predicting the keypoints of frame $x_t$ as \textit{offsets} from the keypoints of frame $x_{t-1}$.
 This idea is inspired by neural tracking algorithms~\citep{held2016goturn, harley2022particle}, which solve a similar problem for object tracking in videos, but here we apply it within an end-to-end training of a video prediction model.

-For each particle, our tracking posterior takes as input the position in the previous frame $x_{t-1}$, and searches for the keypoint in frame $x_t$ in a patch centered on the previous position (see Figure~\ref{fig:cross_corr}).
+For each particle, our tracking posterior takes as input $p_{t-1}$, the particle position in the previous frame $x_{t-1}$, and searches for $p_t$, the particle position in frame $x_t$ in a patch centered on the previous position (see Figure~\ref{fig:cross_corr}).
 Since we want to \textit{learn} this tracking behavior, we implement this idea using differentiable components as follows.